 Because of this lower amount of risk, auto insurers do not have to charge as much for car insurance coverage to those who drive below a certain number of miles each year.
 This is especially the case if you already have a safe driving record.

-Most insurers will offer these discounts to those who drive fewer than 7,500 miles per year or less - although some will offer it to those who drive up to 10,000 miles per year.
+Most insurers will offer these car insurance discounts to those who drive fewer than 7,500 miles per year or less - although some will offer it to those who drive up to 10,000 miles per year.
 Before being approved for the discount, some auto insurers may require that you verify your mileage.
 This may be done by either filling out a form, mailing in a photo of your odometer, or sending in your vehicle's service records.

 Those who qualify for the low mileage discount can typically save between 5 and 15 percent each year on their auto insurance premiums.
 If this discount is combined with any other discounts that you may qualify for such as the good driving discount, you could save a considerable amount of money each year on your auto insurance premiums.